joseriveraphd/cyclistic_r_tableau/README.md

 <img src="cyclisticreport_files/top3stations_casuals.png" style="width:70.0%" />
 </p>

-Notice that Streeter Dr & Grand Ave dominates in total number of rides for casual riders.
+Notice that Streeter Dr & Grand Ave dominates when it comes to the total number of rides for casual riders.
 This station is near tourist sites like Navy Pier.
 Similarly, Michigan Ave and Millenium Park are popular tourist attractions.